Why Does My Ferret Have Vomiting Or Diarrhea Issues?

 Bacteria and Toxins

 Because of ferrets inclination to eat things that they shouldn’t, they have the potential to swallow a large variety of toxins and potentially harmful bacteria.
 One of those is Campylobacter jejuni which is a threat to humans as well.
-Read more about that problem when the bacteria is experimentally given to ferrets here.
+Read more about that problem when the bacteria are experimentally given to ferrets here.

 Tooth & Mouth Issues

 As ferrets age they are subject to periodontal disease at a faster rate than dogs and cats.
 Tartar builds up, irritates their gums and causes the gums to recede.
 When that occurs, the pet’s breath odor tends to get stronger and its saliva to become sticky and stringy.
-When your older ferret begins to show less interest in its food and looses weight, its teeth and gums are the first things that need to be checked.
+When your older ferret begins to show less interest in its food and loses weight, its teeth and gums are the first things that need to be checked.
 Although vomiting due to oral problems can occur, it is only an occasional ferret that will display (show) that.
 It is also common for gum disease, including tooth tartar and receding gums, to accelerate as the result of kidney or liver disease.
 Those situations can also lead to oral ulcers.
 The general decline caused by cancer and the medications used to treat it can lead to oral ulcers as well.
 Read more about tooth and mouth problems in your ferret here.

 Inflammatory Bowel Disease – IBD